 Information in Spanish or another language should be consistent, in design and quality, with the English version.

-Consult the district’s Educational Communications Team for questions and assistance on publications.
+Consult the district’s communications teams for questions and assistance on publications.

 Publications must include the Mesa Public Schools logo.
 (A separate section is included for logos.)
 The department or school should also include its address, and phone and fax numbers.